 Because Wealthfront is a brokerage and not a bank, their high-yield cash account is different from other high-yield savings accounts.
 Let’s begin with their interest rates.

-How Wealthfront has higher rates than their competitors
+How Wealthfront has higher rates than its competitors

 At 2.32% annual percentage yield (APY), their cash account is nothing to gawk at.

-They are able to offer such a competitive interest rate because they maintain zero physical locations which lowers costs for the company.
+They can offer such a competitive interest rate because they maintain zero physical locations which lower costs for the company.
 Steady income from other investment and advisory products they offer gives them additional leverage when setting their rates.